 - In a medium bowl, combine the sour cream with 4 tablespoons of the butter, the egg, the chives and 1 teaspoon of pepper.
 Using your hands, work in the flour.
 Turn the dough out onto a work surface and knead until smooth and elastic.
 Shape the dough into two 6-inch disks, wrap in plastic and let rest at room temperature for 30 minutes.

 - Meanwhile, in a medium saucepan, boil the potato in water to cover until tender, about 20 minutes; drain.
-Peel and press through a ricer or sieve into a medium bowl.
-Stir in the remaining 2 tablespoons of butter and the half-and-half, then add the lobster meat.
+Peel and press through a ricer or sieve into a medium bowl (note - if you use a ricer, you don't need to peel the potato because it takes the peel right off when you rice it through).
+Stir in the 2 tablespoons of butter and the half-and-half until smooth, then add the lobster meat.
 Season with salt and pepper and let cool completely.